-- a copy of the NVQ Level 4 Extended Diploma in Engineering Manufacture (QCF) - Letter for the award of Incorporated Engineer status from IMechE, IET or RAeS.
+- a copy of the Level 4 NVQ Extended Diploma in Engineering Manufacture (QCF) certificate - letter for the award of Incorporated Engineer status from IMechE, IET or RAeS.

 Wider key skills assessment and recognition (Wales)

 Improving own learning and performance

 Improving own Learning and Performance is mandatory at Level 2 as these skills are essential to improving performance and productivity.